VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

 I grayed area to mark devices placed inside single rack.

 #### Need To Graph (draw.io Editor)
 As I wrote above, there is no way to name ports, so I named links after them.
-Created network looks better than I thought it will be.
+The created network looks better than I thought it will be.

 ![drawio_output]({static}/images/2020-09-network-topologies-n2gDrawio.png)